-- d.
-The letter grade is assigned in accordance with the following percentage ranges:

-- A = 100 90

-- B = 89 80

-- C = 79 70

-- D = 69 60

-- F = 59-0

-- 2. Whole Person Assessment

-- a.
-In conjunction with laboratory #2, Acceleration of Gravity, a special assessment of the results of the exercise is required to be submitted as a Whole Person Assessment.
+- 2. Whole Person Assessment Requirements - a.
+In conjunction with lab #2, Acceleration of Gravity, a special assessment of the results of the exercise is required to be submitted as a Whole Person Assessment artifact. - b.

-- b.
 Instructions for completing this assignment will be handed out in lab.
-They are also available on the eli website under the category "Whole Person Assessment" as part of the General Education Handbook.

-- 3. Other Policies and/or Procedures

-- a.
-Students are responsible for the University materials that they use during the laboratory period and will be assessed an appropriate fee for any items that are lost, damaged, or broken.

-- b.
-Students should leave their table and apparatus in good order; i.e., weights put away, instruments returned, scrap paper picked up, etc.

-- Make-up assignments (for full credit) are given only in extremely unavoidable situations upon PRIOR ARRANGMENT WITH INSTRUCTOR or with valid medical excuse; otherwise missed assignment will be graded with 25% penalty.

-Show all work for the full credit.

-Messy papers (non-trimmed, non-stapled, non-readable) will result in a
+They are also available on the Eli Web site under the category "Whole Person Assessment" as part of the General Education Handbook. - 3.
+Other Policies and/or Procedures - a.
+The lab manual for this course contains procedural instructions, theoretical explanations, and relevant questions for each experiment.
+Results from the procedures and answers to the questions will be written in the designated areas within the manual.
+Then a discussion or conclusion of the experiment should be written on a separate sheet of paper and attached to the report.
+The conclusion should be concise and to the point, not over half a page. - b.
+Students will have three hours in the lab to complete each day's experiment and must hand in their written report at the end of the period whenever possible. - c.
+Each student is expected to read the experiment before the lab period and complete the Advance Study Assignment that precedes each experiment, which will be collected at the beginning of the laboratory period. - d.
+Students are responsible for the University materials that they use during the lab period and will be assessed an appropriate fee for any items that are lost, damaged, or broken. - e.
+Students should leave their table and apparatus in good order (i.e., weights put away, instruments returned, scrap paper picked up, etc.) - f.
+Make-up assignments (for full credit) are given only in extremely unavoidable situations upon PRIOR ARRANGMENT WITH INSTRUCTOR or with valid medical excuse; otherwise, missed assignment will be graded with 25% penalty. - g.
+Show all work for the full credit. - h.
+Messy papers (non-trimmed, non-stapled, or non-readable) will result in a lower grade. - i.
+Late work will be assessed 20% per week penalty. - j.
+Please turn off your cell phones. - k.
+No food in the classroom without valid medical reason. - 1.
+Instructor may change the assignment schedule at any time by verbal or written notification to the class.